This post may contain affiliate links. For more information, please see my full disclosure policy.

-Printable Do-A-Dot pages are not only a lot of fun, they are excellent for helping your preschooler work on their hand-eye coordination, their fine motor skills, and so much more!
+Alphabet Do-A-Dot printables are not only a lot of fun for kids of all ages, but they are also an excellent way to help your preschooler or kindergartner work on their hand-eye coordination, their fine motor skills, colors, and so much more!

-Add a little alphabet practice into the mix and you’ve got a fantastic activity to use in your home preschool that your little ones are going to love!
+Add a little bit of letter recognition practice into the mix and you’ve got a fantastic activity that your little learners are going to love!

-From A to Z, this printable pack includes a separate page for every uppercase letter of the alphabet.
+From A to Z, this printable set includes a separate page for every uppercase letter of the alphabet.

-You can use them as is, by themselves, add them to your preschool alphabet book if you’re making one with your child, or even as a supplement to a letter of the week curriculum if you’d prefer.
+You could even add them to your preschool alphabet book if you’re making one with your child.

-In the past, we’ve swapped out our dot markers for everything from circle shaped stickers and crayons to color the circles in, to circular magnets paired with a metal cookie sheet and, on occasion, we even break out some colored glass gems.
+In the past, we’ve swapped out our dot markers for everything from circle-shaped stickers and crayons to color the circles in, to circular magnets paired with a metal cookie sheet.

-These are all great alternatives if you’d like to maintain the fine motor element to this activity while foregoing the mess and drying time that can sometimes accompany the use of dot markers.
+They’re all great alternatives if you’d like to maintain the fine motor element of this activity while foregoing the mess and drying time that can sometimes accompany the use of dot markers.

 If you plan to use them for a while, just run them through your laminator, hole punch them, and store them in a 3-ring binder for easy access.